GEE301-future-factory/ROS_Network_Info/README.md

 # ROS_Network_Info

+may also be easiler to use **sudo nano /etc/hosts** to set the ip addresses a name

 YAAYY I fianlly managed to do a hello world accross multiple machines and this is the codes needed to do so

 M#  = Machine (number)